petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 Extra info:
 tesla-battery.component stats()-function is for calculating the maximum battery range per model.
-This range is based on the user input (wheelzise – climate – speed - temparature)
+This range is based on the user input (wheelzise – climate – speed - temparature).

 This is the JSON-format what the stats()-function should return per model: